Care of Creation

 Good stewardship is not just about money.
 As people of faith, the earth has been entrusted to us by God.
 We are called by God to care for the creation, ensuring that our earthly island home is sustainable for generations to come.

 Living in Hawaii, the sun is a great resource.
-We are currently converting our buildings to use solar energy, and we hope to have this project completed by the end of 2017.
+We are currently converting our buildings to use solar energy, and we hope to have this project completed by the spring of 2018.
 Being that our campus has five different buildings, this has been no small task.
 We are excited about our possibilities of becoming more green.

 We have multiple gardens at St. Mark's, and this requires the energy and time of volunteers with green thumbs.
 Being that we are situated within a heavily urban area, our property can be an oasis of prayer for our congregation and neighborhood.
 We are always looking for more volunteers to help with this ministry.
 Speak with the rector if you are interested.